Data Processing Agreement

-The Parties shall specify the Processing activities conducted under this DPA in accordance with a Processing Specification Form, which – in executed format – shall be an integral part of this DPA; provided, however, that in the event of conflict, the provisions of the Processing Specification Form shall prevail.
+The Parties shall specify the Processing activities conducted under this DPA in accordance with a Processing Specification, which – in executed format – shall be an integral part of this DPA; provided, however, that in the event of conflict, the provisions of the Processing Specification shall prevail.

-The DPA includes these Appendices, which apply in the following order:
+The DPA includes the following Appendices, which apply in the following order:

-Where applicable, capitalized terms used under this DPA shall have the meaning ascribed to them in Appendix 1.
-Unless and to the extent the context otherwise requires, any use of the singular includes plural and vice versa.
+All capitalized terms shall have the same meaning ascribed to them in the Laws, unless otherwise stated herein.
+Any use of the singular includes plural and vice versa.

 In connection with the Processing, the Customer shall be regarded as Data Controller and the Supplier shall be regarded as Data Processor.